 Lam, Tai Hing

-Professor TH Lam is Chair Professor of Community Medicine since 2000 and Sir Robert Kotewall Professorship in Public Health, The University of Hong Kong (HKU) since 2007.
+Professor TH Lam was Chair Professor of Community Medicine (2000-21) and Sir Robert Kotewall Professorship in Public Health, The University of Hong Kong (HKU) (2007-21).
 He graduated from Faculty of Medicine, HKU with the MBBS degree in 1975.
-He got an MSc degree in medical sociology and an MSc degree in occupational medicine in 1980 and 81 respectively from The University of London.
+He got an MSc degree in medical sociology and an MSc degree in occupational medicine in 1980 and 1981 respectively from The University of London.
 He obtained his MD degree by research from HKU in 1988.
 He was Head of the Department of Community Medicine and Director of the School of Public Health and Director of Public Health Research Centre, HKU, in 2000-2012, 2009-2013 and 2004-2013 respectively.
-His awards from HKU included University Teaching Fellowship 1999-2000, Outstanding Research Student Supervisor Award 2000-01, Outstanding Researcher Award 2001-02, and Long Service Award (for over 40 years).
+His awards from HKU included University Teaching Fellowship 1999-2000, Outstanding Research Student Supervisor Award 2000-01, Outstanding Researcher Award 2001-02, and Long Service Award (for over 45 years).

 Professor Lam is a fellow of the Australasian Faculty of Occupational Medicine, the UK Faculty of Public Health, The London Faculty of Occupational Medicine, The Hong Kong Academy of Medicine (Community Medicine) and The Royal College of Physicians of Edinburgh.
 Professor Lam was President of the Hong Kong College of Community Medicine from 1997 to 2001.
 He was Vice-Chairman of Hong Kong Council on Smoking and Health (2002-08) and Co-Chair of Grant Review Board, Research Council, Health, Welfare and Food Bureau of the Hong Kong SAR Government (2003-09).
 He was appointed Justice of Peace in July 2005, conferred Honorary Fellowship of Hong Kong College of Community Medicine in 2008, and awarded Bronze Bauhinia Star Award in July 2012.

-He has been appointed by the World Health Organization as short-term consultant, temporary advisor or expert participant for more than ten occasions, and Ambassador, World Cancer Research Fund Hong Kong from 2016.
-HKU Scholars in the Top 1%; H-index 78 (2020).
+He was appointed by the World Health Organization as short-term consultant, temporary advisor or expert participant for more than ten occasions, and is Ambassador, World Cancer Research Fund Hong Kong from 2016.
+He was also listed as one of the HKU Scholars in the Top 1% most cited, with H-index of 85 (2022).

 1998 - A Commemorative Certificate and Medal awarded by World Health Organisation in Rio de Janeiro, on achievement worthy of international recognition in promoting the concept of tobacco-free societies